This page was last updated on 07 May, 2021.

 3. Flights from Montenegro, North Macedonia (Rep.) and Serbia are suspended.

-5. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to: